Samsung/tizen-docs/reviewguide/review_points_guide.md

 **Example :** In the path of the project or in the login UI, user name must not be included.

 ![No personal information in image](./media/guide_no_personal_info.png) ![Hidden personal information in image](./media/guide_hidden_personal_info.png)

+If an image is not used any more, delete the image for the maintenance.

 <a name="related_info"></a>